CKBhalaji/MERN_AWS-EC2-Deploymet---github-actions_and_doker-container/README.md

 ### Step 3: Create `.dockerignore` files

-To optimize your Docker builds and prevent unnecessary files from being copied into your Docker images, create `.dockerignore` files in both your `server/` and `client-vite/` directories.
+To optimize Docker builds, create `.dockerignore` files in both the `server/` and `client-vite/` directories to prevent unnecessary files from being copied into the Docker images.

 **`server/.dockerignore`**:
-Create a file named `.dockerignore` inside the `server/` directory with the following content:
 ```
 node_modules
 npm-debug.log